Mexico's wholesale mobile network launches without major carriers

-MEXICO CITY (Reuters) - Mexico’s landmark wholesale national mobile network launched this week, but without a single major wireless carrier on board, renewing debate about how best to boost competition in the telecom sector dominated by billionaire Carlos Slim.
+MEXICO CITY (Reuters) - Mexico’s landmark wholesale national mobile network launched this week, but without a single major wireless carrier on board, renewing debate about how best to increase competition in the telecom sector dominated by billionaire Carlos Slim.

-On Wednesday, President Enrique Pena Nieto and other officials gathered for the official launch of the so-called Red Compartida (shared network) - a wholesale-only project written into the nation’s 2013-14 telecoms reform.
+On Wednesday, President Enrique Pena Nieto and other officials gathered for the official launch of the so-called Red Compartida (shared network), a wholesale-only project written into the country’s 2013-14 telecoms reform.

-The government says the network will cut the costs of developing infrastructure for carriers, particularly in rural areas with poor coverage, and make it easier for new players to enter the market.
+The government has said the network would cut the costs of developing infrastructure for carriers particularly in rural areas with poor coverage and make it easier for new players to enter the market.

 “It’s a model in which everyone wins,” Pena Nieto said.

-But Mexico’s three major carriers have not signed on yet, raising questions about its ability to raise investment.
+Mexico’s three major carriers have not signed on yet, raising questions about the network’s business model.

-Operated by newly-created Altan Redes, the network currently reaches 32 percent of the Mexican population with 4g, and aims to cover over 92 percent eventually.
+Operated by newly created Altan Redes, the network currently reaches 32 percent of the Mexican population with 4g, and aims to eventually cover over 92 percent.

-Industry insiders thought Telefonica, which has long struggled to gain traction in Mexico, could benefit from the network.
+Analysts thought Telefonica, which has long struggled to gain traction in Mexico, could benefit from the network.
 But the carrier has not reached an agreement to use it, according to a source with knowledge of the matter.

 AT&T, which spent billions to enter Mexico after the reform, suggested it may sign on in the future.